 Speed Bump 10mph – Kit Contents

-Every kit contains an even number of yellow and black mid-sections, each 500mm in length with four pre-drilled holes.
-A yellow and a black end cap is also included, measuring 170mm in length with two pre-drilled holes, allowing for an alternating black/yellow pattern from end-to-end.
-The speed ramp is 50mm high and 350mm wide.
+Each kit contains an even number of yellow and black mid-sections, each measuring 500mm in length with four pre-drilled holes.
+You will also receive a yellow and a black end cap, measuring 170mm in length with two pre-drilled holes, allowing for an alternating yellow/black pattern from end-to-end.
+The speed ramp has a height of 50mm and a width of 350mm.

-The 100mm M10 shield anchor bolts are manufactured for heavy-duty, load-bearing applications.
-You’ll receive the exact amount you need to fasten the entire speed bump.
-To install, start by marking the position of bolts, then drill the required holes and the correct size, insert the fixing and finally secure the speed bump in place.
+The M10 shield anchor bolts are designed for heavy-duty, load-baring applications.
+You’ll receive the exact amount you need to completely fasten the entire speed bump, 120mm in length.
+To install, first mark the position of bolts, drill the required holes and the correct size, insert the fixing and then secure the speed bump in place.